hchho/front-end-onboarding/README.md

 # Front-end Onboarding

+## Tech requirements

+Complete the requirements below using a _React-Redux_ solution in _ES6_.
+Style your components with _styled-components_.

 ## Functional requirements

 Build a user interface to view a list of financial transactions for a user.
 Your approach should be user focused with a simple to use interface that displays all the needed information concisely.